The farm offers something to people of all ages. You may find that you learn new skills and/or revisit/develop old ones.

 While being on the farm, you will be in the ‘here and now’.
 You may find that you are able to reconnect with your emotions, rather than be stuck in a repetitive cycle of less helpful feelings and thoughts.

-This form of therapy will benefit people who are feeling lost with their emotions and are seeking a way to find balance in their lives.
+People benefit who might be feeling lost with their emotions and are seeking a way to find balance in their lives.

 We keep free-ranging organic hens of many traditional breeds, they lay delicious eggs!
 They live in the fields with the sheep and horses, scratching and scavenging, displaying their natural behaviour.
-You will notice the chicken have a very strong, and direct age-related hierarchy.
-At times, the hens may go broody and hatch chicks.
+Chicken have a strong sense of hierarchy, pecking each other to show who is in charge (hence 'pecking order').
+You can observe this, especially when feeding them.
+In spring and summer, some hens will go broody and hatch chicks, and like most young creatures, are a delight to spend time with.

 We have two ponies and two horses, who give much opportunity for interaction, grooming and handling.
 Horses and ponies offer a lot in the way of therapy.
 They are responsive to people and have a large emotional brain.
 They are herd animals.
 Our small herd of four will enable you to observe their interaction.
 They also provide fantastic horse manure which we collect for our vegetable garden.